sebastianhoenig/kg-token/README.md

 ## Run on Google Colab

-The pipeline can be easily executed on **Google Colab** for experimentation and evaluation.
+The pipeline can be executed on **Google Colab** for experimentation and evaluation.
 Follow the provided link below to access a pre-configured Colab notebook:

 [Run on Google Colab](https://colab.research.google.com/drive/1YjbvyzLUD4R28PrMsPe0AIl2_9omuxHT?usp=sharing)